rackerlabs/docs-core-infra-user-guide/_images/README.md

   * original size here, logo-cloudbigdata.png;
     resized to 50px x 50px with SnagIt Editor
   * collection date 2015-06-07
-  * SnagIt from http://objectrocket.com/features by Rose Coste
+  * original from Lane Fielder, resized by Rose Coste

 * **logo-cloudbackup-50x50.png**
   * used at /index.html